AM. 28 Anatomische les Deijman, Rembrandt

 Press play to start the audio from the beginning

-Museum Hermitage Amsterdam, in the iconic 17th century landmark along river Amstel, wants to draw upon art and history to inspire, enrich, and offer the opportunity for reflection.
-We present art exhibitions from the collections of the State Hermitage Museum in St. Petersburg (currently: "Jewels!
-The Glitter of the Russian Court"), of the Amsterdam Museum and the Rijksmuseum ("Group Portraits of the 17th Century" and "Panorama Amsterdam"), and of Dolhuys | museum of the mind ("Willem van Genk: WOEST") In addition, smaller exhibitions, such as the annual winner of the ABN AMRO Art Award are to be seen.
+H'ART Museum, in the iconic 17th century landmark along river Amstel, wants to draw upon art and history to inspire, enrich, and offer the opportunity for reflection.
+We present art exhibitions from the collections oCentre Pompidou, The British Museum en het Smithsonian American Art Museum.
+In the building you can also find the Amsterdam Museum Museum of the Mind.
+In addition, smaller exhibitions, such as the annual winner of the ABN AMRO Art Award are to be seen.